 And here is the result, and you will see the Blog posts in the widget list.

 And that’s about it.
 Now that you know how to create a widget in Magento 2, you can go and start empowering your website with added functionalities.
 If you have any questions, just use the comments section below and let’s get talking.

-Mageplaza is one of the top of Magento Extension Providers and custom development services.
-With over four years of comprehensive experience in Magento Module Development, we are committed to provide the highest quality extensions and services for our E-business customers.
+Mageplaza is one of the top Magento Extension Providers and custom development services.
+With over four years of comprehensive experience in Magento Module Development, we are committed to providing the highest quality extensions and services for our e-business customers.